SharjeelSafdar/project7b-timer-app/README.md

 ### Link to Web App

-The web app has been deployed to Surge, and can be accessed [here](https://timer-app-p7b.netlify.app/).
+The web app has been deployed to Netlify, and can be accessed [here](https://timer-app-p7b.netlify.app/).

 ### Features